 1) Call the office or email email@example.com to speak with the office coordinator.
 The office coordinator will obtain some basic information from you, and will check the calendar if you have a specific date in mind.

-2) The office coordinator will give your information to our pastor, who will call you to set up a meeting and finalize the date of baptism.
+2) The office coordinator will give your information to our pastors, who will contact you to set up a pre-baptism meeting and finalize the date of baptism.
 Some instruction is necessary for those embarking on a life of discipleship, or for their parents and sponsors when young children are baptized, and therefore a personal meeting with the pastor is required before a baptism can be performed.

 What is a baptismal sponsor?